sebseager/cryoem-picker-eval/docs/autocryopicker.md

 ## Summary

-AutoCryoPicker is available as a [GitHub Repo](https://github.com/jianlin-cheng/AutoCryoPicker), as a matlab application.
-We used Matlab 2017b for running all commands.
+AutoCryoPicker is built for MATLAB and is available as a [GitHub repo](https://github.com/jianlin-cheng/AutoCryoPicker).
+We ran it in MATLAB 2017b.

 ## Installation